-Our self esteem and self concept is connected to our past
+Our self-esteem and self-concept are connected to our past

 So, when did it begin?

 Take a moment and really let that sink in.
-From the moment I was born those around me helped shape the view I have of myself.
+Read it with me.
+From the moment I was conceived those around me helped shape the view, I have of myself.

 My childhood was great!

-Even if our early childhood shaped us to be confident and resilient, these outside forces can warp that positive view we have of ourselves, especially in our school age years.
-It can be something as simple as a teacher sharing our paper with the class as an example of what not to do.
-Suddenly, we are overwhelmed by the feeling and thought “I must be dumb”.
-Then add the 20 other children laughing at your mistake and they just confirmed your thought, “I must be dumb”.
-In a matter of moments, you begin to see yourself as dumb.
+Even if our early childhood shaped us to be confident and resilient, these outside forces could warp that positive view.
+This is especially true in our school-age years.
+Something as simple as a teacher sharing their paper as an example of what NOT to do can be devastating.
+Then suddenly, they are overwhelmed by a feeling and thought that “I must be dumb”.
+To make matters worse the 20 other children laughing at your mistake confirm your thought, “I must be dumb”.
+Suddenly in a matter of moments, you begin to see yourself as dumb.
 This moment can truly shape the rest of your life and how you view and feel about yourself.

-You may be saying to yourself right now, this was just one moment, there is no way it could change the positive view I have of myself?
+Are you thinking, it’s just one moment, how could it change the positive view I have of myself?
 And you’re right, it is just one moment.
 However, our lives are full of “just one moment”.
 As we progress through the years, we continue to experience moment after moment like this one.
-After a multitude of times in a multitude of ways, until we’ve formed a harsh view ourselves.
+After a multitude of times and in a multitude of ways, we can form a harsh view of ourselves.

 Then we get older

-And suddenly we experience things that confirm this harsh view we have of ourlves and they solidify that our self-view is correct.
-Maybe you don’t get the promotion at work and without even giving it a thought, you say to yourself “see I am not worth it.
+And suddenly we experience things that confirm this harsh view of ourselves they prove our self-view is correct.
+For instance, you don’t get that promotion at work you desperately wanted.
+Without even a conscious thought, you say to yourself “see I am not worth it.
 Why did I even try?
-This is who I am and who I am always going to be.”
+This is who I am and whom I am always going to be.”
 It stands as proof for you were taught and what you believe.

 There is Hope

-We can change the view we have of ourselves; we just have to accept that this isn’t the way it always has to be.
-With the help of Emotional Freedom Technique and Energy Healing we can revisit those moments in our life and change the way we connect to them.
+We can change the view we have of ourselves; we simply must realize that this isn’t the way it always has to be.
+With the help of Emotional Freedom Technique and Energy Healing, we can revisit those moments in our life and change the way we connect to them.
 The emotion and energy of that moment can be released allowing you to live outside of its shadows in the here and now!

-Instead of carrying around the memory, emotion and energy of the past and allowing it to control how we see oursleves, we can actually break free of it and take back your control!
-Once you can do that, a whole new world is opened to us and it’s one that isn’t controlled by our past.
+Instead of carrying around the memory, emotion, and energy of the past and allowing it to control us.
+Choose to break free of it and take back your control!
+Once you can do that, a whole new world is opened to you and it’s one that isn’t controlled by our past.